searchseo hero logo

 Best practices to leverage CTR during updates

-• Optimize meta titles and descriptions
+Optimize meta titles and descriptions

-• Test structured data
+Implement structured data accurately

-• Improve page experience
+Improve page experience signals

 FAQs about CTR and core updates